 One day we were in the small, almost hidden city of Muscat wedged between the sea and the mountains.
 A historic port and legendary trading center of the Near East, connecting Europe and Asia since the days of Pliny the Elder, Muscat is a city straight out of the Arabian Nights, complete with Grand Mosque and spice markets.

 On a hill overlooking the city and the sea, Riyam Park features an enormous watchtower shaped like an incense burner.
-And like many Middle Eastern cities, Muscat has turned it’s numerous beautifully landscaped roundabout into outdoor art galleries statues of animals and giant reproductions of traditional Omani artefacts such as incense burners, coffee pots, and ceremonial daggers.
+Like many Middle Eastern cities, Muscat has turned its numerous beautifully landscaped roundabout into outdoor art galleries statues of animals and giant reproductions of traditional Omani artifacts such as incense burners, coffee pots, and ceremonial daggers.

 This amalgamation of old and new makes it easy to imagine earlier times when Roman merchants and Indian traders mingled in the city’s streets and markets.